Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-diy.rst

 #. `1TB solid state drive <https://www.amazon.com/Crucial-MX500-NAND-SATA-Internal/dp/B078211KBB>`_ minimum, 2TB+ recommended.

-#. `Connector <https://www.amazon.com/Sabrent-2-5-Inch-Adapter-Optimized-EC-SSHD/dp/B011M8YACM>`_ or `enclosure <https://www.amazon.com/gp/product/B07T9D8F6C>`_ for your drive.
+#. `Connector <https://www.amazon.com/Sabrent-2-5-Inch-Adapter-Optimized-EC-SSHD/dp/B011M8YACM>`_ or `enclosure <https://www.amazon.com/gp/product/B01LY97QE8>`_ for your drive.

 #. `SD card adapter <https://www.amazon.com/gp/product/B000WR3Z3A>`_ for getting data from your SD card.

 Flashing
 --------

 #.
-Once you have all these you will need to download an 0.3.0 image from https://images.start9.com.
-This is free for all existing users.
-Anyone who is running 0.2.x who compiled it themselves will need to either compile 0.3.0 themselves or download an 0.3.0 image.
+Once you have all these you will need to download the latest 0.3 image from `our github <https://github.com/start9labs/embassy-os/releases/latest>`_, scroll to the Assets section, and download `eos.tar.gz`.

 #.
 Once you have the image, flash it on to the 32GB SD card - the new one, **NOT** the one currently in your Embassy!